 PoS replaces computational competition with economic collateral.
 Validators lock up (stake) a certain amount of the native token to earn the right to propose and validate blocks.
 Misbehavior results in 'slashing' — partial confiscation of staked funds.
 Security comes from economic incentive alignment rather than energy expenditure.

-Ethereum's move to PoS reduced its energy consumption by 99.95% while maintaining security through $30B+ in staked ETH collateral.
-Theoretically, attacking Ethereum's PoS would cost over $10B in ETH (to acquire 51% of stake) plus trigger slashing, making attacks self-defeating.
+Ethereum's move to PoS (The Merge, September 2022) reduced its energy consumption by 99.95% while maintaining security through $35B+ in staked ETH collateral.
+Theoretically, attacking Ethereum's PoS would cost over $10B in ETH to acquire 51% of stake, plus trigger slashing, making attacks economically self-defeating — similar logic to PoW but enforced by economic penalty rather than physical resource cost.

 XRP Ledger: Neither PoW nor PoS